ESI-FAR/Mopo-spinedb_api-benchmarks/README.md

 Retrieving a single value from the `BB_data` database, the `parameter_value` of `entity_name='flow__node_wind__80NO'` and `id=256351`, from which we look at the _third time series_ and pick the _last_ item.

+Each benchmarking script contains a commented-out `print` statement, (not) printing out the retrieved value.
+This is for debugging purposes, since `timeit` does not differentiate between successful and unsuccessful data retrievals; it only returns the time it took.

 #### SpineDB_API by Entity Name